 We are part of an association of Lutheran Churches that have formed Lutheran Central School in Brownstown, Indiana.
 St. Peter's Lutheran Church in Brownstown and St. Paul Ev.
 Lutheran Church in Wegan are also part of our association.
 For more information about our school, please call the school office at (812) 358-2512 or visit their website: http://lcsaints.net.

-Currently, we offer the Lord's Supper on first and third Sundays of each month and on festivals.
+Currently, we offer the Lord's Supper on first, third, and fifth Sundays of each month and on all festivals.
 We ask everyone to speak to Pastor about receiving the Lord's Supper for the first time.

 Trinity's Monthly Calendar